quadsurf/react-curriculum/07-refs-and-timers.md

       }
     });

-    React.render(<App>Type in here!</App>, document.body)
+    ReactDOM.render(<App>Type in here!</App>, document.body)
 ```

 Notice what we have done here.
-Our input now has a `ref="textInput"` and we are using a method called React.findDOMNode and passing in `this.refs` and the name of our ref to access the underlying node.
+Our input now has a `ref="textInput"` and we are using a method called `ReactDOM.findDOMNode` and passing in `this.refs` and the name of our ref to access the underlying node.

 ### Quick Note